Yassmin Abdel-Magied: Controversy (2017)

-Eponym

 In April 2019, comedian and writer Sami Shah presented a series of radio programmes in which he investigated the concept and practice of free speech in Australia.
 He reported that his interviewees who were people of colour all reported experience of or a fear of "getting Yassmined", and also drew comparison with the Adam Goodes controversy in 2015.
 The term has been used in other sources too.